Digital technologies in medicine or medical computerization of the country

 - collection, storage, processing, provision and dissemination of information;

-- ways of carrying out these processes
+- implementation of these processes

 Development of medical information technologies